 The Trustees of ESCT UK undertake a routine analysis of all the risk areas relevant to the organisation.
 A specific procedure is implemented for the identification and management of risk.
-The risks are clearly identified and attributed to either ESCT UK or ESCT India.
+The risks are clearly identified and attributed to either ESCT UK or our partner agency.
 These risks areas include topics such as Governance, Operational, Financial and compliance with UK Laws and Regulations.
 Following risk identification, a Risk Management Review is then completed for each specific risk area.

-This report was approved by the Board of Trustees:
+The Trustees' of Trustees. report was approved by the Board

-R. Bealing Trustee Dated: 6^k October 2022
+R Bealing

+Trustee

+Dated: